 - Volunteers serve in pairs.
 The Ribadiso Welcome Service committee will match volunteers if you are not volunteering with someone you know.

-- Hospitalero training and/or experience in serving pilgrims in the Pilgrim offices in St Jean Pied du Port or Santiago de Compostela are helpful but not required.
+- Hospitalero training and/or experience in serving pilgrims in the Pilgrim offices in St Jean Pied de Port or Santiago de Compostela are helpful but not required.

 - Spanish language skills are highly recommended.
 The committee works to ensure that at least one volunteer is a Spanish speaker.
 Abilities in other languages are a plus.

 - Volunteers commit to a 15-day period of service, for the first or second half of the month.
-In 2023, American Pilgrims on the Camino will provide volunteers from May 15 to October 15.
+American Pilgrims on the Camino provides volunteers from May 15 to October 15.

 - Volunteers are responsible for travel expenses to/from Ribadiso as well as food and incidentals while volunteering in Ribadiso.